cpske/ISP/assignment/week12/code-review.md

 ## 4. Perform a Code Walk-through & Create a Summary

 - The whole team should participate.
-- One person should write notes of issues raised, defects, work to follow up on.
+- One person should write a summary of issues raised, defects, work to follow up on.
-- You might use a Google Doc so that everyone can write in it.
+- Consider using a Google Doc so that everyone can write at the same time.
 - Create Issues for defects & any work to follow-up on (even if not bugs).
 Write details in the Issue rather than in the summary report.
 - (Optional) Use **tags** on issues to categorize them.